embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 - Security
 - Networking

 excerpt: "An insight into the format and technologies used to pack a X.509 certificate.
-This tutorial introduces the concepts by parsing through a TLS certificate using easily accessible tools"
+This tutorial introduces the concepts and parses through a TLS certificate to bring the concepts together."
 ---
 <style>
 div {